alisova-projects/alisova-projects/README.md

 ## Hi there 👋, I'm Elena!

 - 🌱 I’m currently learning JavaScript
-- 🔭 I’m working on something interesting with JS students
+- 🔭 I’m working on something interesting with other JS students

 ⚡ My interests: